aawyatt/DS4010_E/README.md

 **Paragraph of purpose of the repository**

 This repository contains information and raw data for our final project in DS4010, the Data Science Capstone at Iowa State University.
+We are using this data to create a dashboard and apply the data science and statistical knowledge we have learned during our Data Science coursework.
+This repository will also include descriptions of the data, data cleaning methods, statistical applications, and takeaways from our analysis.

 ## Team Members